kennyhalim/beep-boop/README.md

 | numbers that contain 1 are replaced | 1             | Beep!,Boop!       |
 | new numbers inputted                | 2             | Beep!,Boop!,2 instead of Beep!,Boop!,2Beep!,Boop!,2|

-## Support and contact details

-_Feel free to use this code, contact me at kennyhalim98@gmail.com_

 ## Technologies Used
 * _HTML_
 * _CSS_
 * _Bootstrap_